-There is potential for encountering projectiles and torpedoes associated with actions related to the Battle of Jutland, although this risk is considered Low.
+There is also the potential for encountering Projectiles and Torpedoes associated with the Battle of Jutland.
 Wrecks in the Wider Area of Interest show that there is potential for these ordnance types to impact this zone.
-There is also the potential for encountering HE Bombs (Allied and Axis) associated with Allied and Axis jettisons as well as Allied Anti-submarine bombing campaigns (considered Low Risk).
+There is also the potential for encountering HE Bombs (Allied and Axis) associated with Allied and Axis jettisons as well as Allied Anti-submarine bombing campaigns.
 Depth charges may also be present in this area, as seen by the presence of the wreck of HMS Tarpon in the vicinity (sunk by depth charges).
+However, these items are not considered a risk due to the reduced probability of detonation.